The Dog Allergies Diagnosis vs. the ‘Allergy Symptoms’

 Food For Thought

 Let’s just say that your dog DOES have dog allergy symptoms.
 The allergy tests were run and they conclude that your dog is allergic to A, B or C foods/substances.
 Following your vet’s recommendations, you go out and purchase specialty foods (probably a ‘low allergen pet food’), making sure to avoid all of the suspect ingredients of A, B & C. Perhaps the test results indicate that your dog had a reaction to the more common proteins found in pet foods like Chicken, Beef, Lamb or Pork.
 So you are guided to use foods with more rare forms of protein like Venison, Buffalo, Rabbit or Kangaroo.
 If the problem is indeed allergies then things should start improving rapidly.
 After all, you are no longer feeding the offensive foods, right?
 Why is it then that the problem still persists?
 Why would your dog continue to have allergic reactions when all of the allergens have been removed?
 Could the answer be…that your dog doesn’t really have allergies at all?

 Now, let’s turn the tables.
 Let’s investigate the possibility that your pet may actually have a Systemic Yeast Infection, otherwise referred to as Candida yeast overgrowth (of the gut).
 Up to this point, it’s most likely that your dog has had rounds of Antibiotics and/or Steroids.
 These medications destroy friendly (protective) bacteria and suppress the immune system…which helps the symptoms temporarily but makes the problem (among others) worse.
 You are feeding a specialty food with a rare form of protein.
 These foods are rarely meat based and almost always offer a starchy form of carbohydrates like Potato, Sweet Potato, White Rice or Corn.
 The protein source is not the problem – the carbohydrate is!
 Yeast feeds on sugars and starches, causing it to expand and grow.
 These foods which are meant to “help” your dog, end up actually adding to the problem!
 Could the REAL reason that your dog is not improving be because you’re treating the wrong issue?

-Once again, isn’t it starting to make sense that your pet doesn’t actually have allergies (allergic reactions) at all?
+Once again, isn’t it starting to make sense that your pet doesn’t actually suffering with “allergies” (allergic reactions) at all?